awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 `lambda.multi_value_headers.enabled`
 Indicates whether the request and response headers exchanged between the load balancer and the Lambda function include arrays of values or strings\.
 The possible values are `true` or `false`\.
 The default value is `false`\.
 For more information, see [Multi\-Value Headers](lambda-functions.md#multi-value-headers)\.

+## Routing Algorithm<a name="modify-routing-algorithm"></a>

+By default, the round robin routing algorithm is used to route requests at the target group level\.
+You can specify the least outstanding requests routing algorithm instead\.

+Consider using least outstanding requests when the requests for your application vary in complexity or your targets vary in processing capability\.
+Round robin is a good choice when the requests and targets are similar, or if you need to distribute requests equally among targets\.
+You can compare the effect of round robin versus least outstanding requests using the following CloudWatch metrics: **RequestCount**, **TargetConnectionErrorCount**, and **TargetResponseTime**\.

+**Considerations**
++ You cannot enable both least outstanding requests and slow start mode\.
++ If you enable sticky sessions, this overrides the routing algorithm of the target group after the initial target selection\.
++ With HTTP/2, the load balancer converts the request to multiple HTTP/1\.1 requests, so least outstanding request treats each HTTP/2 request as multiple requests\.
++ You cannot use least outstanding requests with WebSockets\.

+**To modify the routing algorithm using the console**

+1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

+1. On the navigation pane, under **LOAD BALANCING**, choose **Target Groups**\.

+1. Select the target group\.

+1. On the **Description** tab, choose **Edit attributes**\.

+1. On the **Edit attributes** page, for **Load balancing algorithm**, choose **Round robin** or **Least outstanding requests**, and then choose **Save**\.

+**To modify the routing algorithm using the AWS CLI**
+Use the [modify\-target\-group\-attributes](https://docs.aws.amazon.com/cli/latest/reference/elbv2/modify-target-group-attributes.html) command with the `load_balancing.algorithm.type` attribute\.

 ## Deregistration Delay<a name="deregistration-delay"></a>